Loans

 Income- Contingent Repayment $119-143 $24,207 186

-We recommend that you log into the Repayment Estimator at StudentLoans.gov with your FSA credentials to get an estimate using your actual loan data.
+We recommend that you log into the Repayment Estimator at StudentLoans.gov with your FSA ID credentials to get an estimate using your actual loan data.

 Federal Direct Loans (Stafford and PLUS)

-If you have a federal Direct Loan, please send your payment to your loan servicer.
+If you have a Federal Direct Loan, please send your payment to your loan servicer.
 You may log into the National Student Loan Database System (NSLDS) to access your loan servicer information.

 Federal Perkins Loans